-As partner of the Cultural Association Goodartofnoon, BRD financed as the end of 2006 the second phase of the project " $The\ Cultural\ Patrimony-discover\ its\ value\$ ", destined to promote the historical monuments in Romania.
+As partner of the Cultural Association Goodartofnoon, BRD financed at the end of 2006 the second phase of the project "The Cultural Patrimony - discover its value", destined to promote the historical monuments in Romania.

-BRD is also active in the field of academic life and education, with a series of partnerships with the students' associations, such as AIESEC or the Francophone Students' Association, but also with initiatives such as the Academic scholarships destined to encourage the deserving students of the partner universities.
+BRD is also active in the field of academic life and education, with a series of partnerships with the students' associations, but also with initiatives such as the Academic scholarships destined to encourage the deserving students of the partner universities.